Ca della Corte

 Eating

-Guests get a simple continental breakfast of rolls, brioche, orange juice, tea or coffee, jam, honey, cheese spread and yoghurt, which you can have brought to your room on request.
-Breakfast is usually served in the first-floor dining room on an antique dining table beneath the most enormous chandelier.
-There is a small patio downstairs and a roof terrace at the top of the palazzo.
+Guests get a simple continental breakfast of rolls, croissants, fresh juice, tea or coffee, boiled eggs, spreads and yoghurt, which you can have brought to your room on request.
+Breakfast is usually served in the small courtyard downstairs or up on the palazzo's roof terrace.
+In less-favourable weather, it's taken in the first-floor dining room on an antique dining table beneath the most enormous chandelier.
+Although not offered by default to guests in the apartment, breakfast at the hotel can be arranged.

 If you want to eat out, Antiche Carampane is very nearby (although ask for directions as it can be tricky to find); it’s a friendly, family-run establishment with incredibly delicious food - the best of our trip - sourced fresh from the Rialto Market that day.
 This excellence hasn’t gone unnoticed so ask someone at the B&B to help with booking a table.
 At lunchtime, grab a bite at one of the city’s barcari - small bars with even smaller dishes called cicheti (mini sandwiches, salads, cured hams and cheeses).
 They’re fast paced and often filled with locals; we were sat next to a gondolier on his lunch break.